 Mobilizing a company to achieve significant, sustainable shifts in performance is hard work.
 More often than not it involves transforming the organization so that it can move faster than it has before.
 The odds, however, are often stacked against CEOs.
-In May 2015, McKinsey & Company reported that only 20% of global executives thought organizational transformation initiatives they were familiar with had been successful in achieving and sustaining performance improvements.*

 Business as usual doesn’t work when it comes to Mobilization.
 That’s because mobilizing your company to deliver a significant increase in value is a hybrid sport.
 Its integrated goal: build a better business while you aggressively create and capture new value.